 Otter is a Python package that is compatible with Python 3.6+.
 The PDF export internals require either LaTeX and Pandoc or wkhtmltopdf to be installed.
-Docker is also required to grade assignments locally with containerization, and Postgres only if you’re using Otter Service.
+Docker is also required to grade assignments locally with containerization.
 Otter’s Python package can be installed using pip.
 To install the current stable version, install with

 pip install otter-grader